Register for CIS UK – Contractor & Subcontractor CIS Registration

 What Is CIS and Why Does Registration Matter?

-The Construction Industry Scheme (CIS) is a system set up by HMRC to manage tax within the construction sector.
+The Construction Industry Scheme (CIS) is an HMRC scheme requiring businesses to register for CIS UK before making or receiving construction payments.
 It requires contractors to deduct tax at source from payments made to subcontractors.
 These deductions are sent straight to HMRC as advance tax and National Insurance.

 - If you’re subcontractor-CIS registered, contractors deduct 20%.